 Resilience is the ability to bounce back quickly from an adverse situation.
-A community is resilient when it is able to effectively to prepare for and recover from difficult situations.
+A community is resilient when it is able to effectively to prepare for, recover from, and thrive after difficult situations.
 Some significant current challenges facing Minnesota communities relate to extreme weather and other impacts of our changing climate.

 A community’s assets help to increase its resilience.
 These assets represent a strength of a community.
-Creating assets for climate resilience may be straightforward (such as planting trees) or less direct (such as creating phone trees to check in on vulnerable neighbors).
+Creating assets for climate resilience may be straightforward (such as planting trees in yards and boulevards) or less direct (such as creating phone trees to check in on vulnerable neighbors).

 What can community assets for resilience do?